Information - You can find an article which explains Rtsp and Rtp communication and the idealogy behind the creation of this library at the

 CodeProject currently highlighting the new features which will be found in the RC2 Release Dubbed "Flawless".

-Update - The RC 2 Alpha has posted!
+Update - The RC 2 Release has posted!
 Get it in the

 - The Release Candidate of this Library has been released!
 Grab it from the